jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-12-07

+I have to admit, I have been coming home all happy and bubbly.
+When I am away I am thinking about it.
+I think I am in love, IN LOVE WITH GYRO!!!!
+AHAHAHAHAHAHAHAHAH

 # 2022-11-30

 I tried out acceleration with gyro and it's not for me.
 I have been streaming videos on YouTube so I can get better with gyro aiming.
 My videos are not a good example for gyro gaming and I'll update there soon.